huy/lucene-notes/wildcard-query.md

 **Memory consumption**

 The main execution loop is over each matched term, so the memory consumption is roughly the same as of any other queries.
-To be precise, we need bitmap capable of holding all documents of the index segment.
+To be precise, what we need is a bit array capable of holding all documents of an index segment.

 **number of IO**